lockss/lockss-rtd-portal/docs/migration/introduction.rst

 .. note::

    If adopting the hostname of your LOCKSS 1.x host is not possible, there are implications for accessing the Web user interface, and browser bookmarks, monitoring tools and dashboards, link resolvers (e.g. OpenURL resolvers), proxy configuration, etc. will need to be updated.

-   ..
-COMMENT FIXME point to something specific in reconfiguring2? decommissioning1?

 LCAP Over SSL
 =============